Big Bang nucleosynthesis

-In physical cosmology, Big Bang nucleosynthesis (also known as primordial nucleosynthesis, and abbreviated as BBN) is a model for the production of the light nuclei ^{2}H, ^{3}He, ^{4}He, and ^{7}Li between 0.01s and 200s in the lifetime of the universe.

-The model uses a combination of thermodynamic arguments and results from equations for the expansion of the universe to define a changing temperature and density, then analyzes the rates of nuclear reactions at these temperatures and densities to predict the nuclear abundance ratios.
-Refined models agree very well with observations with the exception of the abundance of ^{7}Li.
+In physical cosmology, Big Bang nucleosynthesis (also known as primordial nucleosynthesis, and abbreviated as BBN) is a model for the production of light nuclei (including, but not limited to, ^{2}H, ^{3}He, ^{4}He, and ^{7}Li) during the first ~20 minutes of the evolution of the universe.
+The predictions of BBN rely on a combination of thermodynamic arguments and measurements of rates of nuclear reactions that are expected to be active in the early universe.
+Refined models tend to agree well with observations of these light element abundances.
 The model is one of the key concepts in standard cosmology.

-Elements heavier than lithium are thought to have been created later in the life of the universe by stellar nucleosynthesis, through the formation, evolution and death of stars.
+Elements heavier than lithium are instead created in appreciable amounts at later times via stellar nucleosynthesis, through the formation, evolution and death of stars.